davea42/searchgnucash/README.md

 ### Use Case: Simple Report

-For example, to restrict to transactions in 2022 with the letters PG in a description or memo field:
+For example, to restrict to transactions in 2022 with the letter pair PG in a description or memo field:
-Multiple -s  options are allowed.

     searchgnucash -d 2022 -s PG
     # To look for all transactions with value 255.41
     searchgnucash -s 255.41

+Multiple -s  options are allowed.

 ### Use Case: Comparison